 In paracostal ruptures, the first priority is always re-establishment of the integrity of the thoracic cavity and therefore efforts should focus on turning caudal thoracic defects in to cranial abdominal defects.
-This can be achieved by advancing the diaphragm and re-attaching it to a more cranial rib using cirumcostal sutures.
+This can be achieved by reattaching the diaphragm to the costal arch via circumcostal sutures or by advancing the diaphragm and re-attaching it to a more cranial rib using circumcostal sutures if necessary.
 This suture placement technique can also be used to re-attach avulsed portion of the abdominal wall musculature.

 In pre-pubic tendon rupture, hernial contents are reduced via a ventral midline celiotomy incision as previously described.
 If there is sufficient soft tissue remaining on the pubis, the defect can be closed using cruciate mattress sutures of polydioxanone.
 However (and more commonly) holes need to be pre-drilled in the cranial brim of the pubis to facilitate reattachment of the musculature of the body wall to the pubis via simple interrupted or horizontal mattress sutures.
-Ensure you protect the structures running dorsal to where you are drilling with a periosteal elevator or swab and avoid interfering with the obturator nerve which runs through the obturator foramen.
+Ensure you protect the structures running dorsal (e.g. rectum/urethra) to where you are drilling with a periosteal elevator or swab and avoid interfering with the obturator nerve which runs through the obturator foramen.